VicB18/LettuceFW/README.md

 # Experimental setup

-The RGBD images of lettuce was recorded by 3 side and one top 3C RealSense D405 cameras.
-For each plant Intel RealSense View was used to record 3-5 s `.bag` videos from each camera.
+The RGBD images of lettuce were recorded by 3 side and one top 3D RealSense D405 cameras.
+For each plant, Intel RealSense Viewer was used to record 3-5 s `.bag` videos from each camera.

 <img src="https://github.com/VicB18/LettuceFW/blob/main/Figures/ExperimentalSetup.jpg" height="200">